-Box 4-12: List of Commands to Execute the Java MapReduce JobThis tutorial demonstrates running a MapReduce program in the Hadoop cluster written with the Python programming language.
+This tutorial demonstrates running a MapReduce program in the Hadoop cluster written with the Python programming language.
 As shown earlier, the code in Python consists of preparing two files, one for the mapper and one for the reducer.
 The process also has two parts: (1) prepare the mapper and reducer files, and (2) execute the MapReduce job in the Amazon EMR cluster.
 These two stages are demonstrated using the NYSE example, as with the Java tutorial.

 Part 1: Preparing Mapper and Reducer Python Files